As anti-Islam tone rises in U.S., Muslim women learn self-defense

+PYONGYANG North Korean state media warned on Tuesday of a nuclear attack on the United States at any sign of American aggression as a U.S. Navy strike group steamed toward the western Pacific.

-(This version of the March 11 story corrects the nationality to Moroccan-American, not native of Afghanistan, in the last paragraph)
+(This March 11 story was corrected to change nationality to Moroccan-American, from native of Afghanistan, in last paragraph.)

 By Mana Rabiee